Corollarium/modelarium/docs/index.md

 php artisan serve --host 0.0.0.0 --port 8000
 ```

 If you installed `mll-lab/laravel-graphql-playground` you can test the graphql endpoint at `http://localhost:8000/graphql-playground`.
-Run a simple query to check it all:
+Run a simple query to check it all works:

 ```graphql
 {